Sintra-Portugal.com

 The Praia das Maçãs is the best beach for your beach trip while based in Sintra

-The best beaches of the Portuguese Riviera coastline region:
+The calmer, family-friendly beaches of the Portuguese Riviera

 Below is a map showing the beaches in the Sintra region.
-The beaches of the Serra da Sintra are marked in green, the beaches of the Portuguese Riviera in yellow and the beaches of southern Ericeira in blue.
-The historic centre of Sintra is point 15 and the grey marker.
+The beaches of the Serra de Sintra are marked in green, the beaches of the Portuguese Riviera in yellow, and the beaches of southern Ericeira in blue.
+The historic centre of Sintra is point 15, marked in grey.
 (Note: zoom out to see all of the points)

 Beaches of the Atlantic coastline (green): 1) Praia das Maçãs 2) Praia Grande 3) Praia da Ursa 4) Praia do Guincho 5) Praia da Adraga 6) Praia do Magoito